Income Elasticity of Demand - Explained

 - Economics, Finance, & Analytics

-Income Elasticity of Demand Definition
+What is Income Elasticity of Demand?

 Income elasticity of demand is an economic concept that measures how demand for a particular good responds to a change in the real income of consumers.
 It examines the link between real income and demand for goods and how quantity demanded becomes sensitive when there is a change in the real income of people who buy them.
 Using the income elasticity of demand theory, manufacturers are able to distinguish between products that are germane to consumers and products bought for luxury.

-A Little More on What is Income Elasticity of Demand
+How is Income Elasticity of Demand Used?

 How the demand for a particular good change as a result of a change in the real income of consumers is measured using the income elasticity of demand theory.
 To calculate income elasticity of demand, the ratio or the percentage of change in quantity demanded and the percentage of change in income is estimated.
 According to income elasticity of demand, the higher the the real income of consumers, the higher their response to the purchase of a particular good.
 Hence, a change in the real cinome of consumer has effects of the quantity of goods demanded, the effect can however be positive or negative, depending on what the change in real income is.

 Calculation of Income Elasticity of Demand